Electrical Engineering (ELE)

 Engineering and clinical applications of medical imaging systems including X-ray, computed tomography, radioisotope imaging, ultrasound, magnetic resonance imaging; picture archiving and communications system and medical image processing.
 Term paper required.
 May not be taken by students who have credit in BME 464 (Lec.
-3) Pre: Senior standing in electrical or computer engineering or permission of instructor.
+3) Pre: senior standing in electrical or computer engineering or permission of instructor.

 565 Medical Image Processing Laboratory (1)

 Development of medical image processing algorithms with graphical user interface in C++ under the Windows operating system: smoothing and sharpening filters, morphological filters, area measurement and edge tracer.
 Projects involving advanced algorithms.
 May not be taken by students who have credit in BME 465.
 (Lab.
-3) Pre: Senior in biomedical engineering or permission of instructor.
+3) Pre: senior standing in biomedical engineering or permission of instructor.

 571 Underwater Acoustics I